 But my tiny trails don’t all lead to things that are good for me.
 I have to be honest and look at those other paths too.
 Like the tiny trail that leads from my chair to the cookies in the pantry.
 The physical result of this tiny trail is unhealthy weight gain.

 Little things done over and over add up in life.
-They leave a visible impact on the world and our life.
+They leave a visible impact on the world and our happiness.

 Here’s how to look at your own tiny paths:

 Step One: This might seem backward, but think about where you often end up.
 Like the squirrel at the food dish, for example, I often end up at my pantry reaching for a cookie.

 Step Two: Where does that path start?
 What am I feeling that leads me to the food dish?
 The squirrel is feeling hunger and a need to nourish its body.
 How about me?
 Am I hungry and need a healthy snack, or am I just bored or anxious?

 Sometimes our tiny paths in life are leading us right where we want to go, and that’s something to celebrate.
 Other times, seeing where those paths leads opens our eyes to ways God wants to free us to live a happier, healthier more free life.

 Step Three: Once I know where my path starts and where it leads, I can decide if that’s really where I want the tiny paths in my life to go.
 Because those small decisions that seem like they don’t matter in the moment, like tiny squirrel feet a thousand times on the ground, will leave a physical impact on our life one way or the other.

 When you find a path you’d like to change, say a prayer, “God, I invite you in to heal me and walk with me on new paths that lead to greater freedom and happiness with you.”

 How might God be trying to speak to you through nature?